Collection: GRID PoE-Jack® Networking — Home & Business

 4. Specify cabling: Use 23-AWG CMP permanent links for long runs; keep patch cords short, labelled and serviceable.

-5. Validate: Share port counts, distances and device list — your installer or design partner can sanity-check power and topology for Canadian conditions.
+5. Validate & price: Share port counts, distances and device list — your installer or design partner can sanity-check power and topology for Canadian conditions.
+To compare against a traditional 4-drop layout, plug your numbers into the POE-Jack® cost and cabling savings calculator.

 Frequently asked questions